radiomicsgroup/SpinFlowSim/examples/tutorial1.md

 ## The _pipenet_ class

-We have defined the _pipenet_ to work with vascular networks, which can later be used to simulated diffusion MRI (dMRI) signals for any given protocol of interest.
+We have defined the _pipenet_ to work with vascular networks.
 In our framework, a vascular network is nothing else but a collection _pipes_, representing capillaries, which conned a set of _nodes_.

 To create an object from the _pipenet_ class ones needs the following mandatory input parameters: